 Small Bar Licence

-If your venue is smaller and you want to focus more on drinks than meals, a Small Bar Licence might be a better fit.
-This allows for up to 120 patrons.
-Unlike a restaurant licence, you do not always have to serve a full meal with every drink.
-However, there are different obligations regarding minors and trading hours for small bars (small bars cannot operate gaming machines).
+If your venue is smaller and you want to focus more on drinks than meals, a Small Bar Licence may better suit your business.
+This licence allows up to 120 patrons.
+Unlike a restaurant licence, operators do not always need to serve a full meal with every drink.

 BYO (Bring Your Own)